You Don’t Have to Return to Chem 101 to Know Your Diet’s pH Level

 What Does a Swimming Pool And Your Stomach Have in Common?

 Almost nothing, except helping better explain pH scales. 😉

 If you are a pool owner, you know that the pH scale goes from 0 (totally acidic) to 14 (totally alkaline), with a pH level of 7 being neutral.

-The truth is, your stomach operates at more acidic levels (around 3.5 or lower) in order to break down food.
-Your blood runs just a tad alkaline (just over 7) and your urine varies because your kidneys have the job of keeping your blood pH steady.
+The truth is, your stomach operates at more acidic levels (around 3.5 or lower) to break down food.
+Your blood runs just a tad alkaline (just over 7), and your urine varies because your kidneys have the job of keeping your blood pH steady.

 For that reason, be wary of lone pH readings.
 If you want to know your own pH levels, try consistently timed early-morning urine tests on pH paper over a period of time to indicate trends rather than a single result.

-Benefits Of An Alkaline Diet
+Who Benefits From a Higher Alkaline Diet

 The bottom line is that an alkaline diet, whether directly or indirectly, can be an important contributor to healthy weight loss, heart health, lower cholesterol and blood-sugar levels, and more.